 Are we respecting human rights?

-You may wish to begin with the discussion of Rights on the Markkula Center for Applied Ethics site.
+I may wish to begin with the discussion of Rights on the Markkula Center for Applied Ethics site.
 Then return here to see how the Rights Test is operationalized and study the two examples linked at the bottom of the page.

-How to use the Rights Test
+How to introduce the Rights Test

 Why is this a valid way to decide right and wrong?